dabstractor/qmk-window-notifier/packaging/windows/README.md

 The service logs events to the Windows Event Log:
 - Open Event Viewer
 - Navigate to "Applications and Services Logs"
-- Look for "QMK Window Notifier" entries
+- Look for "QMKonnect" entries

 ## Troubleshooting